futpix/caravans-in-australia/content/review/773-Network-RV-Caravans-Touring-22-foot-.md

   ogtitle: "Should I buy Touring 22' by Network RV Caravans?"
   ogdescription: "The Network RV Caravans Touring 22' is classed as On Road, and sleeps 2 people.
 It is Australian made and comes in at 22 ft.
 It generally has Separate shower & toilet."
 categories: ["Network RV Caravans"]
-tags: ["Sleeps 2", "22 ft", "On Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "22 ft", "On Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.7"
 totalHeight: ""